 Copper Wire Rain Chain

 Copper rain chains are trendy, and you can use them in many ways, both indoors and outdoors.
 They are more expensive to buy from the retailer, but if you follow this DIY plan, there is a way to create your copper rain chain without spending too much money.
-Copper makes peaceful trickling sounds as water drips your choices from it into your outdoor flower table.
-Rain chain is easy to make and looks great in various settings.
+It makes peaceful trickling sounds as water drips your choices from it into your outdoor flower table.
+It is easy to make and looks great in various settings.
 The design can adapt to suit any needs, making it unique and innovative, giving it a unique identity that others will notice and comment on.

 Little Watering Cans Rain Chain